-Boneless skinless chicken breasts are a healthy choice, but they can often be dry and bland if flavor isn’t added before baking them.
+Boneless skinless chicken breasts are a healthy choice on your calorie counter, but they can often be dry and bland if flavor isn't added before baking them.
 Marinating chicken breasts partially tenderizes the meat and adds flavor.
 So how do you bake a marinated boneless skinless chicken breast?
 The key is to create a tasty marinade and bake the chicken in the oven until it reaches a minimum internal temperature of 165 degrees Fahrenheit.
-It’s important to not overcook chicken — this can result in dried-out meat.
+It's important to not overcook chicken — this can result in dried-out meat.

 Marinades are simply a liquid-based solution (think soy sauce, stock, yogurt, oils, fruit juices, etc.) that are typically flavored with herbs, spices, or other condiments.
 Any meat you use — fish, beef, pork, or chicken, etc — are soaked in a marinade for at least 30 minutes and for up to two days before cooking.
 Generally, marinades keep the meat moist even after it's been cooked while locking in flavor.
 A helpful tip is to pierce the chicken breast with a fork to help the marinade soak into the meat itself.

 There are hundreds if not thousands of marinade options but we've provided our simple recipe for making marinated boneless skinless chicken breast below to get you started.
 This is a great make-ahead recipe for the beginning of the week because it's versatile, and it can be added to so many different dishes to help make a complete meal.
 Cooked chicken breast keeps in the refrigerator for three to four days.